cindygraffin-pro/cloud-practitionner/readme.md

 **CodeDeploy:**
 - deploy our app automatically
-- work with EC2 instances and on-premises servers -> hybrid service
+- work with EC2 instances, Fargate, Lambda and on-premises servers -> hybrid service
 - servers/instances must be provisioned and configured ahead of time with the CodeDeploy Agent

 **CodeCommit:**